iodepo/odis-arch/_sources/thematics/expinst/index.md

-While publishers are free to use as many elements as they wish, our goal with this documentation is provide a simple example that address some of the search and discovery goals of OIH along with those properties most useful in the linking of resources between OIH participants.
+While publishers are free to use as many elements as they wish, our goal with this documentation is provide a simple example that address some of the search and discovery goals of ODIS along with those properties most useful in the linking of resources between ODIS participants.

 ```{literalinclude} ../../../odis-in/dataGraphs/thematics/expinst/graphs/person.json